-- 4.1 Classroom activities have clear learning objectives and use appropriate materials and support to enable pupils to participate in lessons with all teaching staff following the 10 non-negotiables relating to the teaching standards. - 4.2 Key language features of each curriculum area are identified, e.g. key vocabulary, structures and text types. - 4.3 Enhanced opportunities are provided for speaking and listening, including both process and presentational talk, and use made of drama techniques and role play.
-Pupils have access to effective staff and peer models of spoken language. - 4.4 Additional visual support is provided, e.g. posters, pictures, photographs, objects, demonstration and use of gesture. - 4.5 Additional verbal support is provided, e.g. repetition, modelling and peer support. - 4.6 Use is made of collaborative activities that involve purposeful talk and encourage and support active participation. - 4.7 Where possible, learning progression moves from the concrete to the abstract. - 4.8 Discussion is provided before, during and after reading and writing activities. - 4.9 Scaffolding is provided for language and learning, e.g. talk frames and writing frames.
+Classroom activities have clear learning objectives and use appropriate materials and support to enable students to participate in lessons.

+Key vocabulary of each curriculum area is identified

+Enhanced opportunities are provided for speaking and listening, including both process and presentational talk, and use made of drama techniques and role play.
+Students have access to effective staff and peer models of spoken language.

+Additional visual support is provided, e.g. posters, pictures, photographs, objects, demonstration and use of gesture.

+Additional verbal support is provided, e.g. repetition, modelling and peer support.

+Use is made of collaborative activities that involve purposeful talk and encourage and support active participation.

+Where possible, learning progression moves from the concrete to the abstract.

+Discussion is provided before, during and after reading and writing activities.

+Scaffolding is provided for language and learning, e.g. talk frames and writing frames.